 Data Analytics Reporting Dashboards

 The next type of reporting tool is data analytics dashboards such as Google Data Studio (now Looker Studio).
-While a platform like this is certainly a step in the right direction from a spreadsheet, it can still be quite time-consuming to learn how to use it effectively.
+While a platform like this is certainly a step in the right direction from a spreadsheet, it’s still quite time-consuming to learn how to use it effectively.

 Another one of the main disadvantages of a platform like Google Data Studio is that it has limited integrations with other marketing platforms.
 In fact, if you read through reviews for Data Studio a common theme is that connecting to platforms that aren’t owned by Google is very challenging.